AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-randomcolor"> </a>

 ### `randomcolor`
-Produces a randomized RGB color within a randomized hue, saturation and brightness range, based on an 'input' signal and 'seed' value.
+Produces a randomized RGB color within a randomized hue, saturation and brightness range, based on an input signal and optional `seed` value.
 Output type color3.

 |Port            |Description                                                  |Type          |Default |
 |----------------|-------------------------------------------------------------|--------------|--------|